supreethr23/microsoft_repo/Hands-on-Lab/module-1.md

-# HOL 1: Migrate Windows and Linux Servers to Azure
+# Hands-On-Lab 1: Migrate Windows and Linux Servers to Azure

 Duration: 20 minutes